How to Get to Hard Rock Stadium on Matchday

 This route works well for fans staying in Miami, Fort Lauderdale, Boca Raton, West Palm Beach, or Orlando.
 A rail-plus-shuttle plan can reduce parking stress, though fans should still book rail tickets early and check departure times before the match.

-Best Rail Route to Hard Rock Stadium
+how to get to Hard Rock Stadium

 The strongest rail route is Brightline to Aventura, then Miami Game Day Express shuttle to Miami Stadium.
 Fans using Tri-Rail may prefer Golden Glades because it links directly with one of the official shuttle hubs.